Kris Kobach: 2018 Kansas gubernatorial general election

-Kobach received political contributions from US Immigration Reform Pac, a political action committee (PAC) which was headed by the widow of John Tanton (1934-2019), a white supremacist known for founding numerous exclusionary and "English-Only" groups that were the core of the modern American anti-immigrant movement.
+Kobach received political contributions from US Immigration Reform PAC, a political action committee (PAC) which was headed by the widow of John Tanton, a white supremacist known for founding exclusionary and "English-Only" groups that were the core of the modern American anti-immigrant movement.
 It previously gave him $4,000 in his congressional race in 2004, but raised that to $20,000 when he was running for governor.
-Other groups founded by Tanton included the Federation for American Immigration Reform (FAIR) where Kobach worked for ten years.
-Paul Nachman, whom the Southern Poverty Law Center identifies as a "Montana-based extremist who frequently writes for VDARE, an openly racist blog that serves as a source for white nationalists and antisemites," was another donor.
-The Southern Poverty Law Center describes VDARE as "an anti-immigration hate website" which "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites", including Steve Sailer, Jared Taylor, J. Philippe Rushton, Samuel T. Francis, and Pat Buchanan.

 State Objections Board

-In 2018, after allegations that appointed incumbent, Republican Representative Michael Capps, did not live as required in the electoral district in which he was running, a complaint was submitted by the Democratic party to the board.
+In 2018, after allegations that appointed incumbent, Republican representative Michael Capps, did not live as required in the electoral district in which he was running, a complaint was submitted by the Democratic party to the board.
 In 2018, Capps ran for the seat in House District 85, having given his residence address as 3103 North Governeour, Wichita, with a mailing address of 6505 East Central Ave #110.
 Capps had first filed to run for seat 97, but after Representative Chuck Weber resigned his District 85 seat, Capps said he lived at the Governeour street address, a home which had been scheduled to be sold at auction on June 27, 2018.
 Democrats complained it was not Capps' true address, but the state Objections Board, composed of Republicans Lieutenant Governor Tracey Mann, Attorney General Derek Schmidt and Kobach, refused to uphold the complaint and allowed Capps to stay on the ballot.
 Capps received 54% of the vote to 46% for Democrat Monica Marks.
 When a Wichita Eagle reporter went to the home in the wake of October 2019 accusations about a fabricated attack video made by Capps against Wichita mayoral runoff candidate Brandon Whipple, an unidentified young man living there said he was "house sitting" and hadn't seen Capps, "in a while."